 This role corresponds with Level 3 (Project Manager/Project Leader) in the office.

 Once a project is established, the ED will hire an Engagement Manager (EM), the most important decision of any project.
 While ED is the project owner, the EM is somehow like the project’s CEO.
 The EM will manage projects’ activities and make important decisions.

 Managers spend most of their time problem-structuring, managing individual analyst’s working progress, and synthesizing the whole team’s work into a cohesive analysis.

 They will also be in charge of managing the output of the workstreams, updating senior leaders, and communicating with their clients to see whether they are on track.

 Everyone from interns to senior consultants will play this role.
 They handle the executive work in a project – conducting research and interviews, building financial models in Excel, collecting data and running analyses, and building PowerPoint slides on key insights.
 Higher-ranking consultants will be given larger and more difficult tasks.

 A consultant team that best fits the context of the project will then be assembled.
 They are chosen based on various criteria: cost, experience, background relevancy, and familiarity with the EM himself or herself.

 Besides, a project may need help from supporting centers, which opens up another career path in consulting: supporting tracks.
 Find my explanation later in this article.

-For a non-cliche description from a former McKinsey consultant, check out this article below:
+For a non-cliche description from a former McKinsey consultant, check out this article: What does a consultant do?